samlzz/Passworld/README.md

-Sure, here's a basic README.md file that includes both the frontend and backend setup instructions and information:

-markdown
-Copy code
 # Passworld

 Passworld is a secure password management application, with a React-based frontend and an Express.js backend.
 This project is split into two main directories, one for the frontend (`passworld`) and one for the backend (`passworld_serv`).